tokenio/bank-sample-java/README.md

 A sample of bank implementation using Token Integration SDK.

 Responds to TokenOS bank API requests with static data;
-alter the model integrate with bank systems.
+alter the model to integrate with bank systems.

 IMPORTANT